azamat-rizuan/HPS-SS-model/README.md

 ## Source codes:

 CG simulations were performed using the LAMMPS molecular dynamics simulations package (Oct 2020 version), in which HPS-SS codes have been implemented.
-The files within LAMMPS_subroutines need to be added to the LAMMPS Oct 2020 version before compilation.

-###Input parameters are:
+To run these codes successfully one would require LAMMPS Oct 2020 package installed with the files within LAMMPS_subroutines.

+### Input parameters of the HPS-SS model:
 * Aminoacid hydropathy scale (aminoacids_hydropathy.dat)
 * Van der Waals diameter of aminoacids (aminoacids_vdwdiameter.dat)
 * Dihedral angle parameters (**eps_d**) for (i,i+2)  and (i,i+4) rules (eps_d_i+1_i+2.txt, eps_d_i_i+4.txt)